Hurricane Priscilla strengthens to a Category 2 storm as it runs along the Pacific coast of Mexico

 Parts of southwestern Mexico could get up to 4 inches (10 centimeters) of rain from Priscilla’s outer bands through Wednesday, bringing a flash flooding risk to Michoacán and Colima states, forecasters said.

+Priscilla could be at or near major hurricane strength later Tuesday, with weakening forecast to begin Wednesday, the hurricane center said.
+A major hurricane is defined as Category 3 or higher and wind speeds of at least 111 mph (180 kph).

 Swells from Priscilla were reaching the coast of Mexico.
-Life threatening surf and rip currents were likely, the weather service said.
+Life threatening surf and rip currents were likely, forecasters said.

-Further out, Tropical Storm Octave was weakening about 795 miles (1,280 kilometers) southwest of the southern tip of Baja California.
+Further out in the Pacific, Tropical Storm Octave was weakening about 795 miles (1,280 kilometers) southwest of the southern tip of Baja California.
 Its maximum sustained winds were 50 mph (85 kph) and it was moving east-southeast at 7 mph (11 kph).

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.